Bootstrap based uncertainty bands for prediction in functional kriging

 \section{Discussion}

 The functional kriging with external drift model allows to predict a whole curve - regardless of the domain of the functional observations - taking into account exogenous covariates and the underlying spatial dependence.
-Nevertheless, uncertainty evaluation in the kriging context has not been addressed so far.
+Nevertheless, uncertainty evaluation in the functional kriging context has hardly ever been addressed in the literature.
 The classic functional kriging variance provides a unique value over the whole domain $T$, while our aim is to provide an uncertainty measure whose value may change along the predicted curve.
-Given the lack of an analytic expression of the kriging variance for a curve, we propose a semiparametric bootstrap approach that not only allows the uncertainty to change over the domain $T$ but also takes into account the uncertainty due to drift estimation.
+Given the lack of an analytic expression of a domain-varying kriging variance for a curve, we propose a semiparametric bootstrap approach that not only allows the uncertainty to change over the domain $T$ but also takes into account the uncertainty due to drift estimation.
 The contrast considered to build the uncertainty band, defined as the difference between the spatial prediction and the unknown value, could be thought of as a sort of pivotal quantity, the distribution of which is unknown.
 The use of a pivotal quantity is recalled to improve the performance of the bootstrap in the parametric framework \citep{Canty2006}.

 We considered two different techniques proposed in the literature for ordering the bootstrapped curves, namely functional depth and $L^2$ distance, but we did not find great differences in the results for either the simulations or the two case studies.
 To be conservative, one could argue that it is safer to use the band depth as this criterion gives larger bands on average.